 Dec 8, 2007

-[WoW's Greatest Weakness]
+[WoW's Great Weakness]

 As someone who loves the 'virtual world' and immersion aspects of MMORPGs, I feel World of Warcraft is weakest in these aspects.
 WoW is an awesome game, and improvements to the game mechanics are always coming.
 But in terms of making an immersive fantasy world, I personally think it's dropping the ball (especially with the addition this last patch, of making interactive quest objects in the world sparkle and have big quest markers floating over them, so you don't even have to pay attention to your environment to find things anymore.
 It's very platform-game-ish way of dealing with interactive items, which I personally think is antithesis to the 'immersion' aspect which should be a goal of an MMORPG.
 The world should feel like a world, not a level in a platform game where you run around looking for the bouncing, sparkly items to pick up. >=(